-The macro should only be triggered when the macro character is the only character collected in the token collection phase of the reader, i.e the macro character is preceded by zero or more cseparators and followed by a separator.
-A syntax class for a when unique macro would be defined using csingle-macro, csingle-splicing-macro, or csingle-infix-macro and not including the separator property.
-The syntax classes so defined are vsingle-macro, vsingle-splicing-macro, and vsingle-infix-macro.
+The macro should only be triggered when the macro character is the only character collected in the token collection phase of the reader, i.e the macro character is preceeded by zero or more cseparators and followed by a separator.
+A syntax class for a when unique macro would be defined using csingle-macro, csingle-splicing-macro, or csingle-infixmacro and not including the separator property.
+The syntax classes so defined are vsingle-macro, vsingle-splicing-macro.